-Audit Objective - Determine whether the county agency has improperly reduced assistance to adult single custodial parents who refused to work because of inability to obtain childcare for a child under the age of six.
+Audit Objective - Determine whether the county agency has improperly reduced assistance to adult single custodial parents who refused to complete work activities because of an inability to obtain childcare for a child under the age of six.
+The Work First Employment Services Outcome Plan should be reviewed in NC FAST to identify if childcare was listed as a supportive service to the participant for completing assigned work activities.
+If all other eligibility requirements were met and the monthly benefit was not released to the participant due to childcare not being provided, this would result in a case finding.